 - The sides of traffic calming measures must also be sloped.
-It is recommended to leave approximately 0.6 m of space at the street curb to make it easier for cyclists to pass and to ensure good road drainage. - Lighting is important; speed humps and speed cushions must always be clearly visible. - When traffic calming measures are built of asphalt, geometric specifications are difficult to accurately achieve in the field, especially the sinusoidal shape.
+It is recommended to leave approximately 0.6 m of space at the street curb to make it easier for cyclists to pass and to ensure good road drainage; - Lighting is important, speed humps and speed cushions must always be clearly visible; - When traffic calming measures are built of asphalt, geometric specifications are difficult to accurately achieve in the field, especially the sinusoidal shape.
 Particular attention must be paid to construction, and it is recommended that a template be used.
-The process to build asphalt speed cushions is almost entirely manual and is more delicate than building asphalt speed humps. - Removable speed humps must be carefully affixed to the road to prevent them from being ripped off.
+The process to build asphalt speed cushions is almost entirely manual and is more delicate than building asphalt speed humps;